JoshuaGrams/philtre2d/doc/objects/Camera.md

 ### Camera Properties
 Useful properties set on camera objects, not on the class module.
 These are in addition to the usual Object properties of course.

+#### self.doCropViewport
+Used on cameras with a fixed aspect ratio or otherwise with a viewport smaller than the window.
+Defaults to `true`.
+Set to false to allow drawing to still use the entire window (in case you want to disable the black letterbox bars on a camera with a fixed aspect ratio, for example).

 #### self.scaleMode
 The scale mode the camera uses to adjust its zoom when the window is resized.